Buying real estate in Vietnam?

 Which areas are truly high-end in Vietnam right now?

-The truly high-end areas in Vietnam right now are District 1, core District 3, Thu Thiem, and Thao Dien in Ho Chi Minh City, plus Tay Ho (especially the Quang An peninsula), Ba Dinh, and Hoan Kiem fringe in Hanoi, with beach and river premium pockets of Son Tra and Ngu Hanh Son in Da Nang.
+The truly high-end areas in Vietnam right now are District 1, core District 3, Thủ Thiem, and Thao Dien in Ho Chi Minh City, along with the Quang An peninsula area of Tay Ho, Ba Dinh, and Hoan Kiem fringe in Hanoi, and the beachfront premium pockets of Son Tra (near My Khe Beach) and Ngu Hanh Son in Da Nang.

 How much does it really cost to buy, beyond the price, in Vietnam in 2026?